-Packing for a sojourn in Paris is a doddle, but what if your travels take you further than the Seine?
-Imagine a vacation that includes stops in London, Easter Island, the Great Barrier Reef, the Taj Mahal and Petra.
+Packing for a sojourn in Paris is easy, but what if your travels take you further than the Seine?
+Imagine a vacation that includes stops in London, Easter Island, the Great Barrier Reef, the Taj Mahal, and Petra.
 A steamer trunk just won’t do.
-For useful packing tips for travelers crossing cultures, climates and conditions, read on:
+For useful packing tips for travelers crossing cultures, climates, and conditions, read on:

 ALL IN THE BAG

 Your choice of luggage is key, as not all bags are created equal.
 It’s a big trip, so pick something durable.
 Wheels are a must for an effortless roll between hotels, boats, trains, and planes.
 Compartments are handy for separating your shoes from your underwear and your beachwear from your city wear.
 The bigger the suitcase, the more you’ll cram into it.
 You always need fewer clothes than you think, so pick a midsize bag instead.